SimonStoyanov/GameJam1/README.md

 the game.
 How many turns can you resist without being defeated by your concerns?

-##Controls:
+## Controls:

-· Aim with the mouse.
+Â· Aim with the mouse.
 The bullet will travel to the direction your mouse was at the moment you shot.
-· Jump with the mouse's left button.
+Â· Jump with the mouse's left button.
-· Activate special abilities with Q, W, E, and R.
+Â· Activate special abilities with Q, W, E, and R.

-###Win/Lose window:
+### Win/Lose window:

-· Press "EXIT" to start again from the beggining.
+Â· Press "EXIT" to start again from the beggining.
-· Press "NEXT ROUND" to keep playing onto the next round.
+Â· Press "NEXT ROUND" to keep playing onto the next round.

-##Current state: Prototype, containing:
+## Current state: Prototype, containing:

-· 2 bosses (Fear, Insanity)
+Â· 2 bosses (Fear, Insanity)
-· 1 transformation (cat)
+Â· 1 transformation (cat)